 ANSWER: Jesus Christ had supreme faith, being born with the Holy Spirit without measure, so we should not think He had doubts regarding His identity as God in the flesh.
 Notice Peter's confidence in identifying His true nature when he said to him the following.

-"Simon Peter answered and said, 'You are the Christ, the Son of the living God.'
-Jesus answered and said to him, 'Blessed are you, Simon Bar-Jonah, for flesh and blood has not revealed this to you, but My Father who is in heaven.' " (Matthew 16:13 - 17, NKJV)
+16. Then Simon Peter answered and said, "You are the Christ, the Son of the living God."
+17. And Jesus answered and said to him, "Blessed are you, Simon Bar-Jona, for flesh and blood did not reveal it to you, but My Father, Who is in heaven.
+(Matthew 16:13 - 17, HBFV throughout)

-After all, as He grew up, it doesn't seem plausible He always knew that He was God, such as when He was three years old (see Luke 2:52).
-It could be when He was twelve years old and got "overlooked" when His family left Jerusalem after the Passover Feast that He became self-aware of His Deity (see John 1:1, 14).
+After all, as Jesus grew up, it does not seem plausible He always knew that He was Deity, such as when He was three years old (see Luke 2:52).
+It could be when He was twelve years old and got "overlooked" when His family (Mary, Joseph, etc. ) left Jerusalem after the Passover Feast that He became self-aware of His Deity (see John 1:1, 14).
 They found Him answering questions in the temple and amazing the teachers there about how learned He was at such a young age.
-He commented to His human parents Joseph and Mary, "Did you not know that I must be about My Father's business?"
-(Luke 2:49).
-It may be this was the first time Jesus felt a mission from God was revealed to Him.
-It is possible from this point forward He knew He would eventually be crucified, which is a most gruesome thought indeed.
+When they questioned him regarding why he had not left Jerusalem with the rest of the family he gave a most revealing answer.

 44. But supposing Him (Jesus) to be in the company, they went a day's journey, and looked for Him among the relatives and among the acquaintances.
 45. And when they did not find Him, they returned to Jerusalem, seeking Him.
 46. Now it came to pass that after three days they found Him in the temple, sitting in the midst of the teachers, both hearing them and questioning them . . .